celalcok/week-13-homework-react-fetch-data-with-axios/README.md

-# Making An React App which shows how to fetch data with axios from https://jsonplaceholder.typicode.com
+# Making A React App which shows how to fetch data with axios from https://jsonplaceholder.typicode.com
 ![fetch-data-with-axios](fetch_data_with_axios.gif "Fetching data with axios")